The Partridge Family

-The Partridge Family is an American musical sitcom starring Shirley Jones and featuring David Cassidy.
-Jones plays a widowed mother, and Cassidy plays the oldest of her five children, in a family who embarks on a music career.
-It ran from September 25, 1970, until August 24, 1974, on the ABC network as part of a Friday-night lineup, and had subsequent runs in syndication.
+The Partridge Family is an American musical sitcom created by Bernard Slade, which was broadcast in the United States from September 1970 to March 1974 on ABC.
+After the final first-run telecast on ABC in March 1974, the show went into reruns from March 30 to August 31, 1974.

+The series follows the lives of a fictional pop music band formed by the titular family, including Shirley (Shirley Jones), Keith (David Cassidy), Laurie (Susan Dey), and Danny (Danny Bonaduce), as well as their manager Reuben Kincaid (Dave Madden).
 The family was loosely based on the real-life musical family the Cowsills, a popular band in the late 1960s and early 1970s.

+The show was broadcast on ABC as part of its Friday night line-up, and had subsequent runs in syndication.

 Premise

-In the pilot episode, a group of musical siblings in the fictitious city of San Pueblo, California (said to be "40 miles from Napa County" in episode 24, "A Partridge By Any Other Name") convinces their widowed mother, bank teller Shirley Partridge, to help them out by singing as they record a pop song in their garage.
-Through the efforts of precocious 10-year-old Danny they find a manager, Reuben Kincaid, who helps make the song a Top 40 hit.
+In the pilot episode, a group of musical siblings in the fictional city of San Pueblo, California, (said to be "40 miles from Napa County" in episode 24, "A Partridge By Any Other Name") convinces their widowed mother, bank teller Shirley Partridge, to help them out by singing as they record a pop song in their garage.
+Through the efforts of the precocious and streetsmart 10-year-old Danny, they find a manager, Reuben Kincaid, who helps make the song a Top 40 hit.
 After more persuading, Shirley agrees that the family can go on tour.
 They acquire an old school bus, a 1957 Chevrolet Series 6800 Superior, for touring, paint it with Mondrian-inspired patterns, and head to Las Vegas, Nevada, for their first live gig at Caesars Palace.

-Subsequent episodes usually feature the band performing in various venues or in their garage.
+Subsequent episodes usually show the band performing in various venues or in their garage.
 The shows often contrast suburban life with the adventures of a show-business family on the road.
 After the first season, more of the show's action takes place in the family's hometown than on tour.